njvack/wtf/README.md

+# Note: Abandoned Project

+Due to time constraints, this project is not under active development and will not be in the foreseeable future.
+It doesn't work and you should not use it.

 # README

 The Web Task Framework is designed to make it easy to define and administer web-based psychological tasks.
 Think of it roughly as a hosted type of Experiment Factory.
 It focus is traditionally-recruited research participants rather than a tight integration with Amazon's Mechanical Turk (although it should work with MTurk).